pid provided in this request (the returned value of the

 often - thereby switching the filtered status).

-The 4 cases where filtered_price = true
+The 4 cases where filtered_price = true (ValueChecker considers as a

 filtered price but still returns the data in the response) are as